brianlieberman/iDrive81/README.md

 This application was created for the iPhone 4/4S/5 using the iOS 6 SDK.

+Artwork and design elements were created by Lauren Gibboney and Olivia Erickson.